niw/AlpacaChat/README.md

 ### `/Applications/AlpacaChatApp.xcodeproj`

-A SwiftUI chat app that can run on iOS devices with large memory, such as iPad Pro.
+A SwiftUI chat app that can run on iOS devices.

 To build app runs on actual device, you need to create your own AppID and provisioning profile that allows extended memory usage with